RESOURCES FOR WILLIAM SMITH students

 Although the deans primarily deal with matters relating to a student’s academic performance and disciplinary record, the deans can also provide support for other needs the student may have.

 Adjusting to life as a college student can be challenging and stressful.
-A new student or student returning from a term abroad may wish to speak with a dean concerning her transition to campus life.
-Her dean can assist with personal adjustment, meeting new academics demands, creating a new home or cultural re-entry.
+A new student or student returning from a term abroad may wish to speak with a dean concerning their transition to campus life.
+Their dean can assist with personal adjustment, meeting new academics demands, creating a new home or cultural re-entry.

-The deans supplement support provided by a student’s faculty adviser.
-Any student may schedule an appointment with her dean to consult about her academic program.
+The deans supplement support provided by a student's faculty adviser.
+Any student may schedule an appointment with their dean to consult about their academic program.